Why are we here?

 We build on partnerships with cultural institutions and local authorities to develop, offer and share knowledge of teaching in external learning environments.
 We teach children and young people about nature, culture and art from the start of preschool until they complete their youth education.
 We share knowledge and create networks, for example via study groups, theme days, conferences and skills enhancement programmes.

 How broad is our reach?

 Skoletjenesten works at local and regional level but with a national perspective.
-We host the National Network of Skoletjenester, which studies, maps out and travels around the country providing knowledge and information about the open school.
+We study, map out and travel around the country providing knowledge and information about the open school.
 We work with local authorities, cultural institutions and schools throughout Denmark, using knowledge and experience to develop new services and improve teaching in external learning environments.
 Skoletjenesten.dk is a national focal point and helps teachers find and make use of external learning environments.

 What makes external learning environments special?

 In cultural institutions, students encounter authentic objects and narratives that open the world up to them in new ways.
 They gain specific insight into contemporary society and history by using their senses to see, smell, taste and touch.
 They work with scientific methodologies; observe, describe, examine and wonder about objects and contexts.
 Together they explore art, materials and objects through dialog and practical and creative approaches.
 They work together, face challenges and develop social skills.
 They ask questions, find answers and put the age they live in and their own lives into perspective.